benws1/fliplet-cli/docs/API/components/form-builder.md

 ## Instance methods

+### Entering data into a form programmatically
 ### `form.load(Function)`

-Allows to overwrite all form field values with new data.
+Allows an app to overwrite form field values with new data.
 Useful if you manually want to populate the form based on your data.
+Note: the form field names are case sensitive.
+If no field name is found that matches the one supplied then the form instance will create a new field with the field name and value supplied.

 ```js
 Fliplet.FormBuilder.get().then(function (form) {